Peter Steele: Bloody Kisses, October Rust and World Coming Down (1993–2002)

 In 1993, Type O Negative released its breakthrough album Bloody Kisses.
 The album focused primarily on romance, love, sex, and death.
-The song "Black No.1 (Little Miss Scare-All)" pays tribute to gothic subculture and is an ode to a goth girl Steele had once dated.
+The song "Black No.1 (Little Miss Scare-All)" pays tribute to gothic subculture and is a satirical ode to a goth girl Steele had once dated.
 Steele attacked his detractors with the songs "We Hate Everyone" and "Kill All the White People", which dealt directly with the band's rumored racist ideology and served to erode any such accusations.
 Bloody Kisses eventually achieved Platinum status and established Type O Negative as one of gothic metal's most influential bands.

 Type O Negative released the album October Rust in 1996.
 It featured a more multi-layered and melodic sound than its predecessor, though it retained similar lyrical themes.
 Steele penned the majority of the material on October Rust while on the road touring, though he had conceived some of the basic musical ideas during his early teens.
 Steele designed the Vinland flag that first appeared on the October Rust artwork.
 It has since appeared on every subsequent release by the band.
 The flag encompassed a variety of Steele's interests, political beliefs and his heritage.
 Steele based the design on a Nordic cross flag that incorporates his favorite colors.
 The concept of Vinland is also referred to in the title of the track "The Glorious Liberation of the People's Technocratic Republic of Vinland by the Combined Forces of the United Territories of Europa".
 "My Girlfriend's Girlfriend" is a tale about a ménage à trois that Steele based on a few true-life experiences.
 The song "Green Man" had two meanings for Steele; it is written about the Celtic embodiment of nature, and Steele's time with the parks department, when young children called him the "Green Man" due to the green uniform he wore on the job.
 The song introduction includes a sample of the garbage truck once driven by Steele.
 The song "Red Water (Christmas Mourning)" is about his father's death.
 October Rust eventually achieved Gold status.